jonathanye29/unit4_project/README.md

 ```.py
 app.jinja_env.filters['flag'] = flag
 ```
+By registering the function as a filter, it became accessible in the Jinja2 templates, allowing me to use it to convert the country names to their respective two-letter codes.

 In the HTML template, I then used the following line to display the user's country along with the corresponding flag icon:
 ```.html
 <h6 class="card-subtitle mb-2">Country: <span class="fi fi-{{ user[3] | flag }}"></span> {{ user[3] }}</h6>
 ```
+In this line, the `user[3] | flag` part utilizes the custom `flag` filter to convert the country name stored in `user[3]` from the database to the appropriate two-letter code.
+This effectively displayed the correct flag next to the country name in the user profile and successfully addressed the client's request for a more visually appealing representation of the user's country.

 ### Token Encryption
 While developing the website for my client, I realized that the website had lacked user authorization.
 Meaning anyone could access the web application wihtout having to actually register.
 To solve this I tried using cookies for identification purposes.
 However, it is essential to make sure that these cookies are protected.
 Simply assigning a user ID to a session, such as session['token'] = user_id, is not a secure practice.
 This is because a user could easily access their browser's inspector and modify the user ID to gain unauthorized access.
 Here is an example of an unprotected changeable token: